 The Foundation provides value in a number of important ways:

-- The only non-profit foundation designated by the U.S. Congress to support the mission of the NIH.
+- The only not for profit foundation designated by the U.S. Congress to support the mission of the NIH.

 - Has a prestigious Board of Directors that provides guidance and expertise in the full array of scientific, philanthropic, educational and business expertise important to successful public-private partnerships.